Zgell/Zgell/README.md

 My name is Zgell!

 I am...
-- A second-year computer engineering (Nanoscale System Design program) student at the University of Alberta
+- A third-year computer engineering (Nanoscale System Design program) student at the University of Alberta
 - A hobbyist programmer
 - An avid learner
 - Interested in all sorts of areas in computer science, electronics, robotics and rocketry